Nowe uprawnienia Państwowej Inspekcji Pracy od 2026 r. - New powers of the National Labor Inspectorate from 2026

 B2B contracts – what is worth doing today?

-It is worth using the time until 1 January 2026 to organize cooperation models and reduce the risk of contracts being questioned.
+Regardless of the ongoing work on the new version of the Act, it is worth using the additional time to organise cooperation models and reduce the risk of civil law contracts being challenged by the National Labour Inspectorate.

-Assessment of the practice of executing contracts – whether the manner of cooperation does not actually indicate subordination,
+Assessment of the practice of executing contracts – whether the manner of cooperation does not actually indicate subordination of the service provider (contractor);

-Modification of contract provisions and cooperation principles to clearly distinguish between the civil nature and the employment relationship,
+Modification of contract provisions and cooperation principles so as to emphasise their civil law nature and distinctiveness from an employment relationship;

 Preparation of internal procedures and training for people managing teams or contractors.